Centrus Energy's (LEU) CEO Dan Poneman on Q3 2017 Results - Earnings Call Transcript

 Dan Poneman

-Thanks Rich good to hear your voice.
-So obviously they’re in the government and we are not in the government.
-The clear long-term need for our nuclear arsenal is to have replenishment of its tritium stores as you know, tritium has a hand pipe I think 12.5 years and then the question has always been at what pace is that going to need to replace now.
-The new administration is conducting a major Nuclear Posture Review and my understanding is that process is not complete and the requirements and of course as you indicate by your question Rich, the requirements will be product of that Nuclear Posture Review in which the Defense Department essentially be the recipient of any additional increment that would come out of review or decrements for that matter.
+Thanks, Rich.
+Good to hear your voice.
+So obviously they’re in the government and we are not in the government, [but] the clear long-term need for our nuclear arsenal is to have replenishment of its tritium stores.
+A s you know, tritium has a half-life I think of 12.5 years, and then the question has always been at what pace is that going to need to be replaced now.
+The new administration is conducting a major Nuclear Posture Review and my understanding is that that process is not complete.
+And the requirements -- of course as you indicate by your question, Rich -- the requirements will be a product of that Nuclear Posture Review, in which the Defense Department would essentially be the recipient of any additional increment that would come out of the review, or decrements for that matter.

-But the only responsibility of U.S. Department of Energy to actually produce a trading that would have to go to satisfy any of those requirements.
-But the bottom line is until the administration finishes its Nuclear Posture Review, I don't think we will have any update on what the trading requirements are going to be and the current time the program of record underway at the U.S. Department of Energy has got the energy department doing a number of things to stretch out their trading supplies in the midterm.
+But it will be the responsibility of the U.S. Department of Energy is to actually produce the tritium that would have to go to satisfy any of those requirements.
+But the bottom line is until the Administration finishes its Nuclear Posture Review, I don't think we will have any update on what the tritium requirements are going to be and, at the current time, the program of record under way at the U.S. Department of Energy has got the Energy Department doing a number of things to stretch out their tritium supplies in the mid-term.
 And so I think you’re going to have see that policy in the light of whatever comes out of the Nuclear Posture Review.

 Thank you.
 That’s very helpful.
 Thank you, Dan.